 The receipt of an MLME-MESHPEERINGMANAGEMENT.request primitive with a Mesh Peering Open frame

-A unique local link ID shall be generated for the mesh peering instance.
-If the mesh peering instance is established by AMPE, a random local nonce shall be generated for identifying the mesh peering instance as well.
+A unique localLinkID shall be generated for the mesh peering instance.
+If the mesh peering instance is established by AMPE, a random local nonce shall also be generated.

-A mesh STA may create multiple mesh peering instances to establish a peering with the same candidate peer mesh STA.

 Delete section 11C.3.3.3 and adjust the section numbering for subsequent sub-sections:

-Setting a mesh peering instance peerLinkID

-The decision to update an existing mesh peering instance is made while selecting a Mesh Peering instance after reception of a Mesh Peering Management frame (see 11C.3.4 (Mesh peering instance selection)).
-The update occurs when the peerLinkID of a mesh peering instance is still unknown (for example, after sending a Mesh Peering Open without receiving any Mesh Peering Open nor Mesh Peering Confirm).

 Modify section 11C.3.4 as indicated:

 Mesh peering instance selection

-The content of a Mesh Peering Management frame and the list of mesh peering instances in the mesh peering instance controller determine whether
+The content of a Mesh Peering Management frame received from a candidate peer mesh STA, and the set of mesh peering instances in the mesh peering instance controller determine whether

-A new mesh peering instance is created (see 11C.3.3.2 (Creating a new mesh peering instance))
+A new mesh peering instance is created (see 11C.3.3.2 (Creating a new mesh peering instance)); or,

-An existing mesh peering instance is used
+An existing mesh peering instance is updated .

-If the Mesh Peering Protocol Identifier field in the Mesh Peering Management element indicates “mesh peering management protocol,” the Authenticated Mesh Peering element and MIC element, if present in the frame, shall be ignored.
+If the Mesh Peering Protocol Identifier field in the Mesh Configuration element indicates “mesh peering management protocol,” the Authenticated Mesh Peering element and MIC element, if present in the frame, shall be ignored.

 If the Mesh Peering Protocol Identifier field in the Mesh Peering Management element indicates “authenticated mesh peering exchange” and the Authenticated Mesh Peering Exchange element or MIC element is not included in the frame, the frame shall be silently discarded.